Basal body temperature: Effectiveness

 There is limited evidence about the effectiveness of fertility awareness family planning methods, some of which use basal body temperature as one component.
 About 24% of women who use any type of fertility awareness program become pregnant during the first year, compared to about 85% of sexually active women who are not trying to prevent a pregnancy.

 The World Health Organization ranked fertility awareness methods, taken as a whole, as an "effective" method of preventing pregnancies.
 The WHO placed fertility awareness methods in the third tier of effectiveness, after "most effective" methods such as IUDs and "very effective" methods such as combined oral contraceptive pills.

 Trying to conceive

 Couples that are trying to conceive can use BBT to determine when the opportunity for a pregnancy during this cycle has passed.

 As a diagnostic test

 For infertility

 Infertility due to lack of ovulation is common.
 BBT charts can be used to identify when and whether ovulation is taking place.

 Regular menstrual cycles are often taken as evidence that a woman is ovulating normally, and irregular cycles is evidence she is not.
 However, many women with irregular cycles do ovulate normally, and some with regular cycles are actually anovulatory or have a luteal phase defect.
-Records of basal body temperature can be used to accurately determine if a woman is ovulating, and if the length of the post-ovulatory (luteal) phase of her menstrual cycle is long enough to sustain a pregnancy.
+Records of basal body temperature can be used to accurately determine if a woman is ovulating.

-For pregnancy

-Most pregnancy tests are not accurate until two weeks after ovulation.
-Knowing an estimated date of ovulation can prevent a woman from getting false negative results due to testing too early.
-Also, 18 consecutive days of elevated temperatures means a woman is almost certainly pregnant.